-The term "burnout" has made waves recently, as the World Health Organization (WHO) recently recognized burnout as an occupational phenomenon.
-The organization's definition aligns with syndromes and represents an important step in recognizing workplace burnout as a real problem.
+The World Health Organization (WHO) has even recognized burnout as an occupational phenomenon.
+The group’s definition serves as official acknowledgment that workplace burnout represents a real problem.

-While workplace burnout is a legitimate concern, it’s important to understand what burnout is before diagnosing yourself with the syndrome.
-Both employees and employers need to understand the symptoms of burnout to combat it.
-If you're looking to learn how to combat burnout syndrome, start by learning what it means.
-From there, dive deeper into how to reduce work-related stress and how to recognize the warning signs of burnout.
+While workplace burnout is a legitimate concern, it’s important to understand what burnout is (and isn’t) before diagnosing yourself with the syndrome.
+To learn how to prevent burnout syndrome, read on for tips to reduce work-related stress and identify the warning signs of burnout.

-According to WHO, "Burn-out is included in the 11th Revision of the International Classification of Diseases (ICD-11) as an occupational phenomenon.
+According to the WHO, “Burnout is included in the 11th Revision of the International Classification of Diseases (ICD-11) as an occupational phenomenon.
 It is not classified as a medical condition.”

 That’s an important clarification.
-Burnout is not considered a medical condition, but an occupational phenomenon.
-The definition of burnout goes deeper, with WHO saying, “Burn-out is a syndrome conceptualized as resulting from chronic workplace stress that has not been successfully managed.
+The definition of burnout goes deeper, with the WHO describing burnout as “a syndrome conceptualized as resulting from chronic workplace stress that has not been successfully managed.
 It is characterized by three dimensions:

-Feelings of energy depletion and exhaustion aren’t uncommon among workers, but the mental distance and reduced self-belief are not as common and make burnout a more concerning issue than just being tired.
-Employees and employers should work diligently to monitor how they feel at work.
-If you find a long week becoming a long month and feelings of increased negativity come out more often, you may be headed for burnout.
+Feelings of energy depletion and exhaustion aren’t uncommon among workers, but the mental distance and reduced self-belief make burnout a more concerning issue than just fatigue.
+Employees and business owners should diligently monitor how they feel on the job.
+If you find a long week becoming a long month and feelings of increased negativity emerge more often, you may be headed for burnout.

-Much of burnout relates to how you're feeling, which makes it difficult to say for sure if you have burnout.
-While there isn’t an exact way to confirm that you or another employee has burnout, you should use WHO’s three criteria as a guide.
-Is the person feeling emotional or physical exhaustion?
-Are they extremely negative about their current role?
-Is their personal efficacy reduced?
+While there isn’t an exact way to confirm that you have burnout, use the WHO’s three criteria as a guide.
+Are you feeling emotional or physical exhaustion?
+Are you extremely negative about your current role?
+Are you less effective than usual at work?

 If you answer yes to these three questions, you’re likely experiencing burnout.
 You can also perform a few unofficial tests to determine if you have burnout or its warning signs.

-“Persistence is the quickest answer,” said Robert Bogue, an organizational development consultant, president of Availtek LLC and co-author of Extinguish Burnout: A Practical Guide to Prevention and Recovery.
+“Persistence is the quickest answer,” said Robert Bogue, president of AvailTek LLC and co-author of Extinguish Burnout: A Practical Guide to Prevention and Recovery.
 “Everyone has a bad day, but just like depression, if the feeling lasts for a long time, then it’s something different than just a bad day.
 Another test is to take a day of rest.
 If you rest and feel recharged the next day, then it’s probably not burnout.
 Burnout persists even after you take a break.”

-There are also brief online self-assessments to help put your feelings into context.
-If you’re unsure whether you have burnout, try taking a few online tests and use those results as a guide.
+Brief online self-assessments can also help put your feelings into context.
+If you’re unsure whether or not you have burnout, take a few online tests and use those results as a guide.
 The scores can be helpful, but the questions are just as valuable.
-Study what questions are being asked to get a better understanding of the signs of burnout.
-These are a few tests worth checking out:
+Study what questions are being asked to better understand the signs of burnout.
+Mind Tools and Psychology Today both offer tools to test burnout.

-Those test results shouldn’t be taken as fact, but it's worth taking a few assessments to better determine if what you’re experiencing is burnout or fatigue.
-Be sure to monitor your emotional exhaustion, not just your physical exhaustion.
+Test results shouldn’t be taken as definitive proof, but they can help you determine if what you’re experiencing is burnout or fatigue.
+Be sure to monitor your emotional exhaustion, not just how you feel physically.
 Emotional exhaustion is one of the more common burnout symptoms.
 Other symptoms include the inability to get a good night’s sleep, being unreasonably angry at work or at home, and compassion fatigue, which refers to the inability to be compassionate on a regular basis.
-If you find yourself being a bit ruder than normal at work, this may be a warning sign of workplace burnout.
+If you find yourself being ruder than normal at work, this may be a warning sign of workplace burnout.

-According to the WHO definition, burnout includes exhaustion and fatigue, but it goes further to include reduced personal efficacy and increased mental distance from your job.
+According to the WHO definition, burnout includes exhaustion and fatigue, but it also includes reduced personal efficacy and increased mental distance from your job.
 Technically speaking, those two criteria are the difference between burnout and feeling tired.

 “Many of us get tired,” said Sonya Matejko, senior manager of communications at Situation.
 “Many of us could use a little more sleep.
 Many of us love that afternoon burst of caffeine.
 The difference between burnout and having a slow day is when we start to not show up authentically routinely.
 Burnout happens when you start moving through the motions robotically – almost like you’re sleepwalking through your responsibilities.
 Burnout affects us mentally, physically, emotionally and spiritually.
 With burnout, I’ve personally noticed the effects spill into other areas of my life, and that’s when I knew I had to get it under control.”